March 13th, 2026

 This was our version of fellowship last night.

 The family we invited over is currently staying in a small ministry apartment here in Jerusalem.
-They’re sharing it with another family and visiting parents because the place where they normally live doesn’t have a good protected shelter.
+They’re sharing it with another family while visiting parents because the place where they normally live doesn’t have a good protected shelter.
 With sirens and alerts still happening, they could use a little different scenery — and honestly, a little breathing room.

 As I looked around the table, I was struck by the diversity in that little room.